Lukas-JavaScript/Lukas-JavaScript/README.md

 ## Fun Fact

-I sometimes break code just to learn how to fix it better and prefer CLI to GUI.
+I sometimes break code just to learn how to fix it better.

 ## 🐍 My Contribution Snake